koushil-mankali/uclone/readme.md

 <div id="instructors_features"></div>
 <h2>Instructors Features :</h2>

--> Instructor has there own dashboard where they get options like :
+-> Instructor has there own dashboard where they get options like :<br />
-	1) Dashboard       ---  Main Dashboard
+	1) Dashboard       ---  Main Dashboard<br />
-	2) Create Course   ---  Instructor can create course in this section.
+	2) Create Course   ---  Instructor can create course in this section.<br />
-	3) Courses		   ---	All the Courses of instructor will be avaliable here, from here instructor can ...
+	3) Courses		   ---	All the Courses of instructor will be avaliable here, from here instructor can ...<br />
-							a) Edit Course.
+							a) Edit Course.<br />
-							b) Add Lectures(Videos) and Sections of the Course.
+							b) Add Lectures(Videos) and Sections of the Course.<br />
-							c) Edit Lecture Details.
+							c) Edit Lecture Details.<br />
-	4) Students        ---  All the students basic details who are enrolled for this instructor courses.
+	4) Students        ---  All the students basic details who are enrolled for this instructor courses.<br />
-	5) Payments		   ---  Payment details of the students (like payment id, transaction success/failure, name of the student etc...).
+	5) Payments		   ---  Payment details of the students (like payment id, transaction success/failure, name of the student etc...).<br />
-	6) Settings		   ---  All the account settings like name, email, password, description and profile pic (here instructor can change there details also).
+	6) Settings		   ---  All the account settings like name, email, password, description and profile pic (here instructor can change there details also).<br />
-	7) Close Account   ---  If want instructor can close there account permantly by checking the mark and clicking the delete account button.
+	7) Close Account   ---  If want instructor can close there account permantly by checking the mark and clicking the delete account button.<br />

 Dashboard :